sashabjorkman/vimxl/README.md

 then VimXL is not quite ready for you yet.
 Although much of what you would do with visual block mode can easily be done through Lite XL's multi-cursor support.
-Still it is understandable if your Vim muscle memory makes this a deal-breaker for you.
+Still it is understandable if your
+Vim muscle memory makes this a deal-breaker for you.

 ## Philosophy
 The aim of VimXL is to be as non-intrusive as possible.
 And generally to be a good citizen in the Lite XL world.
+For example,
-For example, the insert-mode of VimXL is almost identical to running Lite XL without any plugins.
+the insert-mode of VimXL is almost identical to running Lite XL without any plugins.
 Also where possible,
 VimXL tries to avoid reimplementing features already present in Lite XL.
 VimXL reuses the bundled autocomplete.lua plugin.
 Motions in VimXL are implemented as ordinary Lite XL translations.

-Furthermore the goal is also to only implement a subset of the vast collection of Vim commands and motions.
+Furthermore the goal is to only implement a subset of the vast collection of Vim commands and motions.
 More specifically, only the ones that I use, or that are requested by others.
 However if a command is added to this plugin,